All About Symbian - Reviewing software and hardware...

 Samsung SGH-i550

 First impressions are good, with an everything-but-the-kitchen-sink layout.
 It's a very solid candybar, moulded in plastic but with a metal keypad plate that lends a touch of class.
-In addition to the usual S60/smartphone keys, there are shortcut buttons for Web, for GPS Positioning and Media.
-These three assignments can't, as far as I can see, be changed, which is a shame.
-The Media button brings up a popup choice of Music Player, RealPlayer and the built-in FM radio.
+In addition to the usual S60/smartphone keys, there are shortcut buttons for Web, for Navigation (a rebranded Route 66 that - sadly - wasn't in the review unit box!
+Shame) and Media.
+These three assignments can't, as far as I can see, be changed, which is a pity.
+The Media button brings up a popup choice of Music Player, RealPlayer and the built-in FM radio and, again, you can't choose which one you want permanently - Samsung - these all need to be settings!

-The keys themselves are largely in 'retro' calculator style (also seen recently on the Nokia N82 - maybe these are in 'fashion'?) but work well enough and are very clearly labelled, in white-on-black.
-The main display is also very clear, at least indoors, and very colourful, but it does reflect quite badly outdoors, a malaise shared by several of the Nokia Nseries, it has to be said.
+The keys themselves are largely in 'retro' calculator style (also seen recently on the Nokia N82) but work well enough and are very clearly labelled, in white-on-black.
+The main display is also very clear, at least indoors, and very colourful, but it does reflect quite badly outdoors, a malaise shared by some of the Nokia Nseries, it has to be said.

 Samsung SGH-i550

-Counted among the design flaws is that there's now no longer an obvious way to implement 'up and hold' or 'down and hold', for rewind and fast forward in Music Player or RealPlayer, both functions I use a lot.
+Replacing a standard d-pad with a trackball isn't all a breeze though.
+Counted among the problems is that there's now no longer an obvious way to implement 'up and hold' or 'down and hold', for rewind and fast forward in Music Player or RealPlayer, both functions I use a lot.
 In fact, it turns out that you can use '2' and '8' on the keypad as substitutes in Music Player and '5' and '0' in RealPlayer (nothing like consistency, eh?!), but it's nowhere near as intuitive as using a traditional d-pad.
-In addition, using a trackball for direction pushes in general is plain awkward a lot of the time, with slight inaccuracies in direction misinterpreted as intentions in other directions.
+In addition, using a trackball for direction pushes in general is fiddly at first, with slight inaccuracies in direction misinterpreted as intentions in other directions.
 And some games simply won't be playable using this controller.

-The implementation flaw is the biggest problem of all.
-When you nudge a trackball in a direction, you expect the cursor/highlight (as appropriate) to move in that direction.
+One oddity is that when you nudge a trackball in a direction, you expect the cursor/highlight (as appropriate) to move in that direction.
 So far so good.
-When you want to move further, you spin the trackball faster and with more momentum - but the cursor/highlight still only moves a single step.
-Arggh.
-No equivalent of holding down a d-pad direction, or even to doing multiple quick d-pad presses.
-This is obviously a software problem (though see the comment below about future software upgrades) but in the meantime it's very frustrating whenever anything cursor-intensive comes along.
-Such as moving down an Options menu or scrolling down a web page.
-Ten out of ten for thinking outside the box, Samsung, but the trackball driver needs quite a bit more work.
+When you want to move further, you spin the trackball faster and with more momentum - but the cursor/highlight still only moves a single step for each spin.
+There's no equivalent of holding down a d-pad direction.
+It can be a tiny bit frustrating whenever anything cursor-intensive comes along, such as moving down an Options menu.
+When scrolling down a web page, there seem to be some optimisations, with the cursor speeding through rather more than on the i550W with the original (older) firmware.
+Ten out of ten for thinking outside the box, though, Samsung.

 • the now obligatory microSD card slot (with a tethered cover)